Protesters in Sudan burn tires, block roads a day after coup

 The general said he is serious about holding elections on schedule.
 But much could happen in the coming 19 months, and it is not clear if the military will be willing to release the grip it has had for decades.

-Hamdok and others in the transitional government are still being held at a military camp outside Khartoum.
+Earlier reporters were that Hamdok and others in the transitional government were being held at a military camp outside Khartoum.
 Al-Mahdi spoke to the wife of one of those detained, Minister of Cabinet Affairs Khalid Omar, and said he was humiliated and mistreated during his arrest.

 “They (military forces) took Khalid barefoot, wearing only his nightclothes,” she said.